apify/apify-docs/sources/platform/proxy/usage.md

 ```

 :::caution
 All usage of Apify Proxy with your password is charged towards your account.
-Do not share the password with untrusted parties or use it from insecure networks—**the password is sent unencrypted** due to the HTTP protocol's [limitations](https://www.guru99.com/difference-http-vs-https.html).
+Do not share the password with untrusted parties or use it from insecure networks, as **the password is sent unencrypted** due to the HTTP protocol's [limitations](https://www.guru99.com/difference-http-vs-https.html).
 :::

 ### External connection